-1. UNITED NATIONS SUSTAINABLE DEVELOPMENT GOALS AND SPIRITUALITY
+1. UNITED NATIONS SUSTAINABLE DEVELOPMENT GOALS AND Ethics

-Purpose: To identify and advocate for national and international policy priorities derived from the common ground of diverse ethical and spiritual perspectives, particularly in the context of Agenda 2030, and to mobilize religious and spiritual organizations to assist in the implementation of Agenda 2030.
+Purpose: To identify and advocate for national and international policy priorities derived from the common ground of diverse ethical perspectives, particularly in the context of Agenda 2030, and to mobilize religious and ethical organizations to assist in the implementation of Agenda 2030. ethical/ethics

 Forum 21 has prepared various policy papers as outcomes and background for these workshops (see here), and is assisting in the editing of a book titled “Ethics, Spiritual Values and the New UN Development Agenda".

-- Convening bimonthly meetings of the Spirituality and Sustainable Development working group leading to the July 2018 HLPF, cosponsored by Center for Earth Ethics of Union Theological Seminary and UNFPA.
+Convening bimonthly meetings of the Ethical and Sustainable Development working group leading to the July 2018 HLPF, cosponsored by Center for Earth Ethics of Union Theological Seminary and UNFPA.

-- Convening a yearly conference during the HLPF involving religious and spiritual organizations (UN NGOs), UN agency members and other civil society leaders.
+Convening a yearly conference during the HLPF involving religious and ethical organizations (UN NGOs), UN agency members and other civil society leaders.

 2. ROME AND ASSISI CONFERENCE ON SPIRITUALITY AND SUSTAINABILITY